 At The Wellness Way, when we talk about trauma, toxins, and thoughts, the main point is that everything is connected.
 We are very much affected by the physical, emotional, and spiritual environments surrounding us.
 Trauma impacting the central nervous system, toxins burdening our liver, and the thoughts making our hearts race… are all interconnected.

-The systems of your body work together like the gears of a Swiss Watch.
-Each gear affects all the others.
-That means if something is out of balance in one area of the body, it will have consequences for other areas.
-Everything affects energy levels, so if there are multiple imbalances, it just may lead to chronic fatigue syndrome.
+The systems of your body work together like the gears of a finely tuned Swiss Watch, meaning each system affects all the others.
+If something is out of balance in one area of the body, it will have consequences for others.
+Everything affects energy levels, so if there are multiple imbalances, it may lead to chronic fatigue.